Orlando Child Custody Lawyer

 Whether you’re interested in a peaceful, collaborative divorce or need backup against a vindictive spouse, we’ll do whatever it takes to make sure you’re represented and protected.

-How FL Child Custody Cases Work
+How Florida Child Custody Cases Work

-One of the biggest myths surrounding child custody cases is that “the mother always gets custody of the kids.”
+One of the biggest myths surrounding child custody is that “the mother always gets custody of the kids.”

 This may have been true decades ago, but Florida courts now prefer to give equal parenting time to both parents.